odys-z/antson/README.md

 Antson is trying to go further.
-Users only needing to define their business gramma - the application layer protocol, then send packages back and forth with the help of Antson API, consuming the data object like normal Java object, and only caring about it's business processing.
+Users only needing to define their business gramma - the application layer protocol, then send packages back and forth with the help of Antson API, consuming the data object like normal Java objects, and only take care of it's business processing.

 If you are comfort with MS .net webservice framework, you are not supprised with this idea.